 - you get Disability Support Pension

-- a current Employment Services Assessment shows you have an illness, injury or disability that:
+If you are receiving Youth Allowance or Abstudy you also need a current Employment Services Assessment showing that you have an illness, injury or disability that:

-- stops you from working 30 or more hours a week
+- stops you from working 30 or more hours a week, and

 - will last more than 2 years

 We’ll refer you for an Employment Services Assessment if you need one.

 You don’t need to apply for Youth Disability Supplement.
 We’ll check if you can get the supplement when you apply for:

 How you’ll find out